zaphosting/docs/docs/vserver-linux-security-tips.md

 There are two ways of doing this, the more complicated but detailed method through IPTables which we recommend or through UFW which is more basic but easier to set up.

 #### Limiting connections using IPTables
-In this section, we will be setting up the IPTables using a few commands.
+In this section, you will be setting up the IPTables using a few commands.
 You will be able to see the explanation for each command below the code block.

 :::note
 The following commands may not work for every single Linux distro, but they will work on the vast majority of the most popular distros.